 — San Mateo County Office of Education, San Mateo, CA

-If you are looking to raise funds to cover these participation costs, you can use this template we have created to frame and provide language for a proposal you submit to a local foundation or funder.
-We also have a small scholarship fund for organizations interested in doing this work but who are not able to cover the costs.
+If you are looking to raise additional funds for this work, you can use this template we have created to frame and provide language for a proposal you submit to a local foundation or funder.

 Expectations for Hubs